Sereza7/drawlab/README.md

 Only "parent" accounts can create a game-session.

 For now, no matter the session, the game will be launched and the editors updated.
-The game of a child (joiner) will be launched only when the creator of the game presses its button "Launch the game".
+The game of a child (joiner) will be launched only when the creator of the game presses its button "Start".
 (we intented the children to be able to join a game session mid way)